-Either way, you will need a good lawyer who can help you understand your situation and find a way through it.
+Either way, you will need a good trademark infringement attorney in California who can help you understand your situation and find a way through it.
 If you suspect that the other person is right about your infringement, you should discontinue using the trademark as soon as possible to reduce the damages you may be required to pay.

 What do I do if someone is infringing on my trademark?

-The first step is to find a good lawyer who can understand and explain your legal rights.
+The first step is to find a good trademark infringement attorney in California who can understand and explain your legal rights.
 Then, the first step is often a “cease and desist” letter.
 This letter will explain to the infringer what is going on and demand that they stop using your property.
 Even though this will not lead to monetary compensation to you, it often saves time and money in the end.
 In fact, if they ignore your cease and desist letter, they might increase the damages you can seek in court.

 If the letter does not work, then a lawsuit is the only remaining option.
-As always, a good lawyer is your best friend in court.
+As always, a specialized U.S. trademark attorney is your best friend in court.